Text to Speech Button

 Everyone manifests with/within different conditions (and manifests different effective or ineffective conditions for entrapment or liberation based on their efforts and personal contexts of existence) and your “goal” is to overcome your own entrapments and the inner/outer conditions that maintain them, and to secure your own clear understanding and expression (and to possibly help others if inspired).
 Your aim is not to judge, instead, you are best served striving to correctly/actually/clearly discern between what is Real and unreal.
 Your aim is to simply aim to clearly know and be your Self.

 Life does not judge you, and it is not a test (only delusion and egoism in society/the collective socialized minds of homo-sapiens maintains these false perceptions).
-And you cannot fail in this practice if you are actually learning and growing and extracting value from every experience that you encounter in life, since you will be improving and knowing better as you progress (if you are actually paying attention).
+And you cannot fail in this practice if you are actually learning and growing and extracting value from every experience that you encounter in life, since you will be improving and knowing better as you progress (and if you are actually paying attention and applying your learning).

-You are simply here to practice and get better…so now, let’s get to work!
+You are simply here to practice and to get better so that you can fully and purely be your True Self in Joy…With that being said…let’s get to work!

 Before You Go, Let’s Have a Word About A Word…